Sunday, 11 October 2015

 }

-Hackerrank Print in Reverse solution
+Print a linked list in Reverse solution

 Problem Statement

-This challenge is part of a tutorial track by MyCodeSchool and is accompanied by a video lesson.Youâre given the pointer to the head node of a linked list and you need to print all its elements in reverse order from tail to head, one element per line.
-The head pointer may be null meaning that the list is empty - in that case, donât print anything!
+You're given the pointer to the head node of a linked list and you need to print all its elements in reverse order from tail to head, one element per line.
+The head pointer may be null meaning that the list is empty - in that case, don't print anything!

 Soruce code: